Find Affordable College Courses

 Pittsburgh, PA

 Our 2023 rankings named Carnegie Mellon University the best school in Pennsylvania for economics students.
-Located in the large city of Pittsburgh, Carnegie Mellon is a private not-for-profit college with a fairly large student population.
+Located in the large city of Pittsburgh, Carnegie Mellon is a private not-for-profit school with a fairly large student population.

 While working on their degree, economics majors at Carnegie Mellon accumulate an average of around $23,250 in student debt.